1.2. Mind practice: thinking on purpose

-Thought and language originate in the mind; hence: most exercises in this grammar course are to be done by thinking solely, to encourage mind habits.
+Human thought and language originate in own mind: most exercises in this grammar course are to be done by thinking solely, to encourage mind habits.

 Exercise 4.
-It is much easier to make progress in language, if we learn to introspect and consciously give direction to own intellect.
-We may begin with exercise in awareness of own mind.
+It is much easier to make progress in language, if we learn to introspect and give direction to own intellect.
+We may begin with exercising awareness of own mind generally.

-A. First, let us think how long we could stay without thinking.
+A. Let us think how long we could stay without thinking.
 We may have happened to hear or even say that someone is not thinking.
 This is yet only a saying, something nobody can mean literally.
-In reality, no living human being could stop his or her mind.
+In reality, no living person could stop his or her mind.

 C. Let us close our eyes and try not to think absolutely anything.
 The watch will tell us if we really can do this.